CartoDB/Windshaft-cartodb/docs/named_maps.md

 }
 ```

-## Get Specified Template Definition
+## Get Template Definition

-This gets the definition of a template.
+This gets the definition of a requested template.

 #### Definition